oegedijk/explainerdashboard/docs/source/explainers.rst

 ------------

-Some models like sklearn ``LogisticRegression`` (as well as certain gradienst boosting algorithms in probability space) need a background dataset to calculate shap values.
+Some models like sklearn ``LogisticRegression`` (as well as certain gradienst boosting algorithms such as `xgboost` in probability space) need a background dataset to calculate shap values.
 These can be passed as ``X_background``.
 If you don't pass an X_background, Explainer uses X instead but gives off a warning. (you want to limit the size of X_background in order to keep the SHAP calculations from getting too slow).
 Usually a representative